BEROCHLU/deepseek-simplechat/README.md

    ```

 ## Usage
 Basic chat:

     User: Your question

 File analysis mode: (Use spaces around '|' and multiple files supported.)

     User: Explain this code | /path/to/example.py | /path/to/another_file.py

 Exit: Press Enter with empty input and the conversation history will be saved in the history folder.

+**Optional (Windows users):**
+You can also use the provided batch script (`script/wt-deepseek.bat`) to launch the chatbot quickly via Windows Terminal.

 ## Example Interaction
 ```plaintext